5 recommended OTC drugs

 How long do I take iron for anemia?

-Why does iron make me feel bad?
+Why does iron make me feel sick?

 Can I take iron with coffee?

-Why isn't iron working?
+Why isn't the iron working?

 See also